linfanf/linfanf.github.io/_pages/research.md

 Diffusion Approximations for Thompson Sampling.
 [Preprint](https://arxiv.org/abs/2105.09232).
 With Peter Glynn.

-Nonparametric Estimation of Markov Chain Expectations. _In Preparation_.
+Nonparametric Estimation of Markov Chain Expectations. _Preprint available upon request_.
 With Peter Glynn.

-The Typical Behavior of Bandit Algorithms. _In Preparation_.
+The Typical Behavior of Bandit Algorithms. _Preprint available upon request_.
 With Peter Glynn.

 Approximations for Bernoulli Bandits. _In Preparation_.
 With Wenjia Ba, Peter Glynn and J. Michael Harrison.